Libardo1/BioinformaticsPracticals/src/chapter1.rst

     stats::sd           Standard Deviation
     vsn::meanSdPlot     Plot row standard deviations versus row

-Among the functions that were found, the function sd() in the "stats" library (an R library that comes with the standard R installation) is for calculating the standard deviation.
+Among the functions that were found, is the function sd() in the "stats" library (an R library that comes with the standard R installation), which is used for calculating the standard deviation.

 We can perform computations with R using objects such as scalars and vectors.
 For example, to calculate the average of the values in